-John Travolta Says ''Fake News'' Caused His Film Gotti to Be Pulled 10 Days Before Its Release
+John Travolta Assures Fans Gotti Biopic Was Never Dropped

 Emmett/Furla/Oasis Films

-John Travolta is voicing his disappointment after Lionsgate pulled his upcoming film, Gotti, from its release.
+John Travolta is voicing his disappointment about some of the false reports surrounding Lionsgate's upcoming film, Gotti.

-The mafia flick was pulled 10 days before it was scheduled to hit theaters, which Travolta believes was due to "fake news" and speculation that the film would sink.
+The actor maintains Lionsgate didn't drop the film.
+In fact, the film is getting a wider release.

 "Unfortunately, the reports were speculation bordering on fake news," Travolta told Deadline.
 "Lionsgate was planning on a minimal release, and I did an investigation into people who might have the interest and financial wherewithal to better release it."